rcifw/rcifw.github.io/docs/software/matlabparallelserver.md

 *   [Parallel Computing Videos](http://www.mathworks.com/products/parallel-computing/videos.html)
 *   [Parallel Computing Webinars](http://www.mathworks.com/products/parallel-computing/webinars.html)

-****NOTE****
+## Additional Notes:

-*   The version of MATLAB you run on your local machine must match that of MATLB on the cluster.
-To see what versions we are supporting on the cluster, run “ls /export/matlab” command on a terminal window.
+The version of MATLAB you run on your local machine must match that of MATLB on the cluster.
+To see what versions we are supporting on the cluster, run `ls /export/matlab` command on a terminal window.

-*   Submission to the remote cluster requires SSH credentials.
+Submission to the remote cluster requires SSH credentials.
 You will be prompted for your ssh username and password or identity file (private key).  _**The username and password is the same as you use to log into the cluster.**_ The username and location of the private key will be stored in MATLAB for future sessions.

-*   If you would like to submit to the local machine then run the following command:
+If you would like to submit to the local machine then run the following command:
 ```
 >> c = parcluster('local');
 ```

-*   You can view a list of your jobs, as well as their IDs, using the above _c.Jobs_ command:
+You can view a list of your jobs, as well as their IDs, using the above `c.Jobs` command:
 ```
 >> % Fetch results for job with ID 2
 >> j2.fetchOutputs{:}
 ```

-*   For some applications, there will be a diminishing return when allocating too many workers, as the overhead may exceed computation time.
+For some applications, there will be a diminishing return when allocating too many workers, as the overhead may exceed computation time.